CalculatedContent/WeightWatcher/README.md

 ### Types of Capacity Metrics:
-There are 2 general types metrics availabe.
+There are 2 basic types metrics we use

 - alpha (the average power law exponent)
-- weighted alpha / log_alpha-Norm (scale adjusted alpha metrics)
+- weighted alpha / log_alpha_norm (scale adjusted alpha metrics)

 The average **alpha**  can be used to compare one or more DNN models with different hyperparemeter settings, but of the same depth.
 The average **weighted alpha** is suitable for DNNs of differing depths.

 Here is an example of the **Weighted Alpha** capacity metric for all the current pretrained VGG models.